About the Arboretum’s Visual Resources

-Plant collectors and their expeditions are well represented; their images document the people, events, and customs of these exotic landscapes as well as the flora.
+Plant collectors and their expeditions to Eastern Asia are well represented; their images document the people, events, and customs of these exotic lands as well as the flora.
 There are also images of the people who have curated, studied, propagated, and taken care of the plant collection, herbarium, and library.
 Photographs of other plant collections, private gardens, and parks located throughout the world round out the collection.

 In addition to searching our collections in the Visual Information Access database (VIA) , all are welcome to browse these

 |Botanical and Cultural Images of Eastern Asia represents the work of early 20th century plant explorers who returned with not only seeds, live plants, and dried herbarium specimens, but also with remarkable images of people and landscapes.|

 |South Central China and Tibet: Hotspot of Diversity provides access to the natural history and ethnographic collections that resulted from Arnold Arboretum past and present expeditions to China and Tibet.|

 |Ernest Wilson’s New England Trees collects early twentieth century images of noteworthy New England trees, landscapes, and architecture.|